-A comparison of SunWater's and the Authority's direct operating costs for the Lower Mary WSS is set out in Table 5.10.
+A comparison of SunWater's and the Authority's draft direct operating costs for the Lower Mary WSS is set out in Table 5.10.

-The Authority's proposed costs include all specific adjustments and the Authority's proposed cost escalations as noted above.
-As noted in Volume 1, the Authority has applied a minimum 2.43% saving to direct operating costs (excluding electricity) in 2012-13.
-A further 0.75% saving arising from labour productivity is also applied, compounding annually.
+In the Draft Report, the Authority's proposed costs included all specific adjustments and the Authority's proposed cost escalations as noted above.
+As noted in Volume 1, the Authority applied a minimum 2.43% saving to direct operating costs (excluding electricity) in 2012-13.
+A further 0.75% saving arising from labour productivity was also applied, compounding annually.